It's Time to Have a Serious Talk About Weather ...

 Yep, we're addressing that often asked question for visitors to the Oregon Coast.

 You've heard of the incredible beauty of the majestic Oregon Coast.
 Evergreens as tall as the sky.
 Sparkling Pacific Ocean, rocky shores and long sandy beaches.

 But are you, like many other visitors, asking that age old question ...

-What’s The Weather Going To Be Like During Our Vacation??
+What's The Manzanita Weather Going To Be Like During Our Vacation?

-Follow along as we get to the bottom of the weather in the Manzanita area and the north Oregon coast.
-Let’s find out the difference between incorrect assumptions and the real truth.
+Follow along as we get to the bottom of the weather in the Manzanita area and the northern Oregon coast.
+Let's find out the difference between incorrect assumptions and the real truth.

-Unfortunately, the only sure bet is sometimes you could do just as well forecasting the weather in Manzanita with a coin toss!
+Unfortunately, the only sure bet is sometimes you could do just as well forecasting the Manzanita weather with a coin toss!

 What's not to love about our Oregon Coast off season?